hydrxd/es_lab/README.md

   }
 }

-Algorithm
-Initialize Serial communication.
-Wait for input of two numbers and an operator.
-Read first number, operator, and second number.
-Perform calculation based on operator (+, −, *, /).
-Handle divide-by-zero and invalid operator errors.
-Print result to Serial.
-Repeat for next input.

 🔹 Q9.
 UART 4-Digit PIN Check
 Write an arduino sketch to perform the following Serial Communication (UART):
 Provide a 4 digit pin via serial monitor.